yingxingcheng/2024-python-project-feedback/README.md

-# Python Projects Weekly Meetings with Groups Supervised by YingXing Cheng
+# Projects Feedback with Groups Supervised by YingXing Cheng

-- My email address: yingxing.cheng@ians.uni-stuttgart.de
+- My email address: <yingxing.cheng@ians.uni-stuttgart.de>
 - My office room number: 7.154
 - More personal info can be found on [this page](https://www.ians.uni-stuttgart.de/institute/team/Cheng-00009/).

+:warning: **NOTE**: You are all free to open an issue on this GitHub repository to ask any questions related to the project when you need help.
+Please mention the group ID and format the question clearly.

 ## Phase 1

 ### Available Time Slots

-For Phase 1, my personal available times are listed below:
+For Phase 1, my available times are listed below:

-- TODO: YY-MM-DD
-- TODO: YY-MM-DD
-- TODO: YY-MM-DD
+#### Week 1

+- Tuesday 2:00 pm – 4:00 pm
+- Wednesday 2:00 pm – 4:00 pm
+- Thursday 2:00 pm – 4:00 pm

+#### Week 2

+- Tuesday 2:00 pm – 4:00 pm
+- Wednesday 2:00 pm – 4:00 pm
+- Thursday 2:00 pm – 4:00 pm

+#### Week 3

+- Tuesday 2:00 pm – 4:00 pm
+- Wednesday 2:00 pm – 4:00 pm
+- Thursday 2:00 pm – 4:00 pm

 ### Group Info